 Question: How should a JEE aspirant curb social media addiction?

-Answer: I did not create an account on the social media platforms.
+Answer: I did not create an account on social media platforms.
 I just used WhatsApp to be in touch with my closest friends.
 Although, social media proves helpful at times as you can access information as to how others are preparing.
 If you wish to know how other students are preparing and what is their strategy, then I guess social media is the only medium to know it.

 Question: Which books did you use?